We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They’re available in six neutral tones.

 They magnetically attach to their charger, making them easy to handle.
-Each charge provides 24 hours of power.
+One 3-hour charge provides 24 hours of power, according to the company.

-Built-in AI (artificial intelligence) is available and designed to improve speech audibility hampered by noisy environments, face masks, and social distancing, by tapping the device.
+Built-in AI (artificial intelligence) is available and designed to improve speech audibility hampered by noisy environments, face masks, and physical distancing, by tapping the device.

 Bluetooth connectivity allows for streaming phone calls and music.

-You can connect these hearing aids to two apps: Thrive and Thrive Care.
+You can connect these hearing aids to two apps: Thrive Hearing Control and Thrive Care.

-Because a prescription is required for hearing aids, to buy Livio Edge devices you’ll want to find an audiologist or hearing aid provider who distributes Starkey hearing aids.
+Because a prescription is required for hearing aids, to buy Livio Edge devices you’ll want to find an audiologist or hearing aid professional who distributes Starkey hearing aids.

-Each charge is designed to provide 24 hours of use, including unlimited streaming.
-It takes about 3 hours to get a full charge that lasts 24 hours.
+Each charge of these hearing aids is designed to provide 24 hours of use, including unlimited streaming.
+It takes about 3 hours to get a full charge that lasts 24 hours, according to the company.

 They use a system that automatically adapts your hearing aids to your surroundings, without the need for manual adjustments.
 This includes homing in on soft voices and on single voices in noisy surroundings.

-These hearing aids are designed to have a longer lifespan than others and should last around 6 years.
+These hearing aids are designed to have a longer lifespan than others and should last around 6 years, according to the company.

-To buy these, you’ll likely need to work with a local audiologist, hearing center, or other hearing aid provider.
+To buy these, you’ll likely need to work with a local audiologist, hearing center, or other hearing aid professionals.

 These nearly invisible, behind-the-ear hearing aids come with 3 years of follow-up care with a Lively audiologist.

-Each 3-hour charge is designed to provide 30 hours of hearing.
+Each 3-hour charge is designed to provide 30 hours of power.

 They’re Bluetooth enabled and connect to any smartphone.

 They have less bells and whistles than some other rechargeable hearing aids.
-Since Lively has eliminated the middleman by selling to consumers directly, they are also significantly less expensive.
+Lively sells directly to consumers, and their products are less expensive.

-They are a good choice for mild to severe hearing loss, but not for profound hearing loss.
+They can be a good option for mild to moderate hearing loss, but not for severe to profound hearing loss.

-To get your hearing aids, you’ll take an online, doctor certified hearing test.
+To get your hearing aids, you’ll take an online hearing test.

 On-demand medical support and hearing aid adjustments are done through an app.
-The My Lively app is available for Android and Apple devices.
-To see what devices are most compatible with the app, view the Lively compatibility page.
+The My Lively app is available for Android and iOS devices.
+To see what devices are most compatible with the app, you can visit the Lively compatibility page.

-They’re available in seven neutral tones, designed to match hair color.
+They’re available in eight neutral tones, designed to match hair color.

 They come with a 3-year warranty and 100-day money back guarantee.